UniMath/agda-unimath/src/category-theory/full-subprecategories.lagda.md

-Alternatively, we say that a [subprecategory](category-theory.subprecategories.md) **is full** if for every two objects `X` and `Y` in the subprecategory, the subtype of homomorphisms from `X` to `Y` in the subprecategory is [full](foundation.full-subtypes.md).
+Alternatively, we say that a [subprecategory](category-theory.subprecategories.md) **is full** if for every two objects `X` and `Y` in the subprecategory, the subtype of morphisms from `X` to `Y` in the subprecategory is [full](foundation.full-subtypes.md).

 ## Definition